ChandraPrakash-Bathula/viz-flix-gpt/README.md

     - Added hard coded files to the constants.js
     - Register TMDB API and create an app and get access token
     - Get Data from TMDB Now Playing Movies List API
+    - Custom Hook For Now Playing Movie
+    - Create Movie Slice
+    - Update the store with Movie Data
+    - Planning for Main Container and Secondary Container
+    - Fetch Data for Trailer Video
+    - Update store with Trailer Video Data
+    - Custom Hook For Trailer Video
+    - Embedded the Youtube Video and make it autoplay and in mute
+    - Tailwind CSS to make Main Container match Netflix

 # Features